vuetifyjs/nuxt-module/docs/guide/index.md

 # Introduction

-Get started with Vuetify Nuxt Module, learn how to install and configure the module in your Nuxt project.
+This guide helps you get started with the Vuetify Nuxt Module, covering installation and configuration for your Nuxt project.

 ## Installation

 ### New Project

-The easiest way to start is using the official Vuetify creator:
+The easiest way to start is by using the official Vuetify creator:

 ::: code-group